 Long gone are the days when the European sturgeon, Acipenser sturio, swam freely up our rivers.
 They are solid, meaty fish and were deemed to be good food for the medieval stomach.
 Sturgeon is better known for its roe, caviar, a far tastier option than the meat.

 For some years now sturgeon have been farmed quite successfully in south-west Franc, producing both meat and caviar.
 The flesh has always proved more difficult to sell than the roe-surprise, surprise!
 The flesh tends towards dryness so avoid overcooking it.
-It can be barded with anchovy fillets and garlic then roasted but is perhaps at its best smoked.
+It can be barded with anchovy fillets and garlic then roasted but is perhaps at its best-smoked hilsa fish recipe.

 - Season: Farmed all year round.